-Disability Resources (DR) provides accommodations for qualified students and applicants with disabilities.
+Accessibility and Accommodations provides accommodations for qualified students and applicants with disabilities.
 Reasonable accommodations are provided on a case-by-case basis and must pertain to the functional limitations of the disability upon the individual.
-The process for registering with DR is as follows:
+The process for registering with Accessibility and Accommodations is as follows:

 Students who wish to request accommodations should submit an application via the link below.
 You will need your Samford username and password, and your student ID number (begins with 900) in order to complete the application.
 If you are a prospective student and have not received this information yet, you may contact us to schedule an Informational meeting, but should wait to complete the application once you have been accepted into the University.
 If you need assistance completing the application, please contact us.